dthiyaga/nmg-engineering-recruitment/cloud-devops/README.md

 ## Submissions

-Please referr to the root `README.md` file at the root of this project for submission details.
+Please refer to the root `README.md` file at the root of this project for submission details.

 ## Technical Test